thechrishouse/ChefMate/backend/README.md

-# CookMate Backend
+# ChefMate Backend

-This is the backend server for CookMate, a recipe management and sharing platform.
+This is the backend server for ChefMate, a recipe management and sharing platform.
 Built with Node.js, Express, and PostgreSQL with Prisma as the ORM.

 ## Features